Alert Message

 31 May 2018

-Cyberbullying and the law in NZ: Harmful Digital Communications Act
+Cyberbullying Laws: Understanding New Zealand's Harmful Digital Communications Act

 Bullying, harassment and abuse are sadly nothing new, and they’ve long gotten people on the wrong side of the law.
 But the internet and other forms of digital communication have opened up all sorts of new opportunities for those negative forms of communication to rear their ugly heads in ways the law didn’t necessarily account […]